venantvr/Introspection.Lite/README.md

         }
     }

-The *fluent* variable is the class built upon the *Neo4jClient.Extension* library.
+The *fluent* variable is an instance of the class built upon the *Neo4jClient.Extension* library.
 You have to specify the *DomainMapping* object that figures how your entities will map to the nodes.

 You will then specify the *Newtonsoft Contract Resolver*, used to define how C# objects and properties will be serialized into JSON.